immprot/immprot/README.md

 The [**Felix Meissner Laboratory**](https://www.iiibonn.de/felix-meissner-lab/felix-meissner-lab-science) studies immune regulation at the molecular and cellular level using quantitative mass-spectrometry–based proteomics and systems immunology.

-**The goal:** resolve immune signaling networks, inflammatory control mechanisms, and intercellular communication with protein-level precision.
+**The goals:** resolve immune signaling networks, inflammatory control mechanisms, and intercellular communication with protein-level precision.

 ## Key Research Themes